APUSH The American Pageant 12e Chapter 36 America in World War II, 1941-1945

 Code name for the U.S. effort during World War II to produce the atomic bomb.
 Much of the early research was done in New York City by refugee physicists in the United States.

 Alamogordo test (July 1945)

-The first nuclear explosion in history took place in New Mexico, at the Alamogordo Test Range, o in the test named Trinity.
+The first nuclear explosion in history took place in New Mexico, at the Alamogordo Test Range, on the Jornada del Muerto (Journey of Death) desert, in the test named Trinity.

 Hiroshima (August 6, 1945)